jg210/merging/README.md

 This kotlin android app will merge photos of faces.
 Currently, it:

 * Can take photos.
-* Does face detection.
+* Detects face features and displays their location.
-* Displays the number of detected faces.
 * Shows onboarding and licence information.

 It's using: